 Perhaps the biggest criticism of polygraph testing is that there is little evidence that it reduces risk or reduces reoffending.
 Although intuitively a Risk Relevant Disclosure seems helpful, this assumes that an officer’s assessment or knowledge of risk factors bears scrutiny.
-For example, Sexual Harm Prevention Orders are handed out almost routinely by courts on conviction and the terms, though notionally bespoke, are typically boiler plate, and very often have little to do with risk for that offender.
-So breach of such an order may be risk related, but still have little to do with sexual reoffending.
-There is also the question of what an officer does with a Risk Relevant Disclosure.
+For example, on conviction Sexual Harm Prevention Orders are handed out almost routinely by courts and the terms, though notionally bespoke, are typically boilerplate and very often have little to do with risk the offender presents.
+So, breach of such an order may be risk related, but still has little to do with sexual reoffending.
+There is also the question of what, if anything, an officer does with a Risk Relevant Disclosure.

 For the cost to be justified, there should to be good evidence that lie detectors reduce offending.
 It is worth noting that the UK has one of the most onerous and substantial sex offender management schemes in the world, and yet our re-offending rates do not appear to be better than in countries who take a different approach.
 The UK’s record of using effective interventions remains significantly tainted by the Sex Offender Treatment Program scandal.
 Lie detectors make good headlines.
 If the same money were spent on effective treatment, might there be fewer future victims?